 Care Quality & Standards

-Patients who got timely treatment for shortness of breath
+Patients who were screened for shortness of breath

 Palliative care patients who have no ER visits

 Palliative care patients who have not had hospital admissions